 THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria 112.
 Do the notes provide information about the employer balances of deferred outflows of resources and deferred inflows of resources for the plan?
 [GASBS 68, ¶45 and 80; eGAAFR, page 913; eSUP, page 9] If so, are the amounts classified as follows, if applicable: Differences between expected and actual experience in the measurement of the total pension liability?
 Changes of assumptions or other inputs?
 Net difference between projected and actual earnings on pension plan investments?
-If the plan is a single-employer or agent plan with a special funding situation or a cost-sharing plan, changes in the employer's proportion of the balances and differences between the employer's contributions (other than those to separately finance specific liabilities of the individual employer to the pension plan) and the employer's proportionate share of contributions?
+If the plan is a single-employer or agent plan with a special funding situation or a costsharing plan, changes in the employer's proportion of the balances and differences between the employer's contributions (other than those to separately finance specific liabilities of the individual employer to the pension plan) and the employer's proportionate share of contributions?
 The employer's contributions to the pension plan after the measurement date of the net pension liability/collective net pension liability?
 A schedule that presents the net amount of deferred outflows and inflows of resources that will affect the employer's pension expense individually for each of the subsequent five years, and, at a minimum, in the aggregate for subsequent years?
-The amount of the employer's balance of deferred outflows, if any, that will be recognized as a reduction of the net pension liability/collective net pension liability?
+The amount of the employer's balance of deferred outflows, if any, that will be recognized as a reduction of the net pension liability/collective net pension subsequent years?
 113. Do the notes provide the measurement date of the net pension liability (NPL)/collective NPL, the date of the actuarial valuation used as the basis for the NPL, and, if applicable, the fact that update procedures were used to roll forward the total pension liability to the measurement date?
 114. If applicable, did you add the employer's proportion (percentage) of the collective net pension liability, the basis on which its proportion (percentage) was determined, and the change in its proportion (percentage) since the prior measurement date?
-115. For cost-sharing plans only, did you include the employer's proportionate amount (in dollars) of the collective net pension liability and, when there is a special funding situation, (1) the portion of the non-employer contributing entities' total proportionate amount (in dollars) of the collective net pension liability that is associated with the employer, and (2) the total of the employer's proportionate amount (in dollars) of the collective net pension liability and the portion of the non-employer contributing entities' total proportionate share of the collective net pension liability that is associated with the employer?
+115. For cost-sharing plans only, did you include the employer's proportionate amount (in dollars) of the collective net pension liability and, when there is a special funding situation, (1) the portion of the non-employer contributing entities' total proportionate amount (in dollars) of the collective net pension liability that is associated with the employer, and (2) the total of the employer's proportionate amount (in dollars) of the collective net pension liability amount (in dollars) of the collective net pension liability that is associated with the employer, and (2) the total of the employer's proportionate amount (in dollars) of the collective net pension liability and the portion of the non-employer contributing entities' total proportionate share of the collective net pension liability that is associated with the employer?
 [GASBS 68, ¶80a] 116.
 Did you include a brief description of changes of assumptions or other inputs that affected measurement of the total pension liability since the prior measurement date?
-117. A brief description of changes of benefit terms that affected measurement of the total pension liability since the prior measurement date?
+117. Did you include a brief description of changes of benefit terms that affected measurement of the total pension liability since the prior measurement date?